 When you export photos, you create new files that include Develop module adjustments and other changes you’ve made to the photos’ XMP metadata.
 When exporting, you can choose a photo’s filename, color space, pixel dimensions, and resolution.
 You can save export settings as presets for reuse.

-In addition, the Publish Services panel allows you to export and upload JPEG photos directly from Lightroom to photo-sharing websites.
+In addition, you can use the Publish Services panel to export and upload JPEG photos directly from Lightroom to photo-sharing websites.
 You can also upload layouts from the Book module to Blurb.com.
-See Post photos online using publish services and Create a photo book in Lightroom 5.
+See Post photos online using publish services and Create photo books.

 To export photos from Lightroom to a computer, hard drive, or Flash drive, follow these basic steps:

 Select photos from the Grid view or the Filmstrip.
 See Select photos in the Grid view and the Filmstrip.